Plaistow Lease Extension - Free Consultation

 Decision in Newham

-An example of a Lease Extension matter before the tribunal for a Plaistow premises is 46 Credon Road in January 2014.
+An example of a Lease Extension matter before the tribunal for a Plaistow flat is 46 Credon Road in January 2014.
 On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case related to 1 flat.
-The unexpired term was 69.77 years.
+The unexpired residue of the current lease was 69.77 years.